Improving Large Language Models for Clinical Named Entity Recognition via Prompt Engineering

 \subsection{2.1 Task Overview}

-This study aims to assess the zero-shot capability of ChatGPT in the clinical NER task, as defined in the 2010 i2b2 challenge \cite{uzuner20112010}.
+This study aims to assess the zero-shot capability of GPT-3.5 based ChatGPT (in the following discussion, we will use ChatGPT to refer to GPT-3.5 based ChatGPT) in the clinical NER task, as defined in the 2010 i2b2 challenge \cite{uzuner20112010}.
 We compared the performance of ChatGPT and GPT-3 in a similar zero-shot setting and included a baseline model, BioClinicalBERT, which was trained on the 2010 i2b2 dataset detailed below.
 The primary workflow of our investigation is depicted in Figure~\ref{fig:workflow}.
 Two different prompts were crafted to identify three types of clinical entities: Medical Problem, Treatment, and Test from clinical text using both ChatGPT and GPT-3.
 Additionally, we trained a supervised BioClinicalBERT model using an annotated corpus from the 2010 i2b2 challenge, as a baseline.
 All three models were then evaluated using an annotated corpus consisting of HPI sections from 100 discharge summaries in the MTSamples collection (see next section).